Mark Trumbo: 2016

 On August 18, Trumbo set a new career high in home runs, 35, against the Houston Astros.
 On August 22, Trumbo hit a go-ahead 2-run home run against the Washington Nationals.
 With the home run, he collected his 500th career RBI.
 The home run was also his seventh consecutive hit being a home run.
 On August 28, Trumbo hit his 40th home run of the season.
 He became the fifth-fastest Oriole to hit their 40th home run in a season (Chris Davis, Jim Gentile, Brady Anderson & Frank Robinson).
 On September 18, Trumbo set a new career high in RBIs, with 101, by hitting his 43rd home run of the year against the Tampa Bay Rays.
-Trumbo hit his league-leading 44th home run of the year on September 23 in a 3-2 walkoff victory over the Diamondbacks.
-It was the fifth walkoff home run of his career.
+Trumbo hit his league-leading 44th home run of the year on September 23 in a 3-2 walk-off victory over the Diamondbacks.
+It was the fifth walk-off home run of his career.

 Trumbo ended the year having played in 159 games, slashing .256/.316/.533 while hitting a Major League-leading 47 home runs and driving in 108 RBIs, while seeing the lowest percentage of fastballs of all MLB hitters (47.5%).
 Trumbo tied a career-high in games played and on-base percentage, while setting career-highs in runs scored, hits, home runs, RBIs, slugging percentage and OPS.
 His 47 home runs tied him for fourth most home runs in a single season in Orioles franchise history, tied with teammate Chris Davis.
-The Orioles finished the season 89-73, qualifying for the final postseason spot.
-In the Orioles Wild Card game, Trumbo hit a fourth inning 2-run home run to give the Orioles an early 2-1 lead.
-The Orioles lost 5-2 in 11 innings.
+The Orioles finished the season 89–73, qualifying for the final postseason spot.
+In the Wild Card game, Trumbo hit a fourth inning 2-run home run to give the Orioles an early 2–1 lead.
+The Orioles lost 5–2 in 11 innings.

 Trumbo won the AL Sporting News Comeback Player of the Year Award for his accomplishments during the 2016 season.
 He also won the Silver Slugger Award, the first of his career.